johnjago/awesome-uncopyright/README.md

 - [Brian Gardner](http://briangardner.com/uncopyright/) - Entrepreneur that helps people build their digital businesses.
 - [Char Bit](http://charb.it/uncopyright/) - Writings about JavaScript from a full stack developer with 20 years of experience.
 - [Colin Smith](http://colinsmith.net/uncopyright/) - Follow your curiosity.
+- [Eclipsophile](http://eclipsophile.com/) - All about solar eclipses.
 - [Emanuele Faja](http://emanuelefaja.com/uncopyright/) - Answering the question "How to live?" through essays on philosophy and life.
 - [ExpandBeyondYourself](http://www.expandbeyondyourself.com/uncopyright/) - How to transform your life via personal growth and progress.
-- [FibroHaven](http://www.fibrohaven.com/uncopyright/) - Creating a community of compassion, understanding, and healing for those learning to live well with chronic illness.
+- [FibroHaven](http://www.fibrohaven.com/uncopyright/) - Creating a community of compassion, understanding, and healing for those with chronic illness.
 - [gr0wing.com](http://www.gr0wing.com/uncopyright/) - Personal and global change.
 - [Healthy Enough](http://healthyenough.net/uncopyright/) - Helping you become as fit and healthy as possible.
 - [HoboDrifter](http://www.hobodrifter.com/uncopyright/) - Posts from a former world traveler.